Police Academy

 Students write Crime Stories at City Policeman set School

-Embryo Bluecoats invent Mock Thrillers as Part of Feral Training Before they are Allowed to Enter Active Service.
+Embryo Bluecoats invent Mock Thrillers as Part of Feral Training Before They Are Allowed to Enter Active Service.

-They used to take a man who had, “voted right” place a cap and badge on him, poke a stick in his hand and say, “Go on out and be a policeman!”
+They used to take a man who had “voted right,” place a cap and badge on him, poke a stick in his hand, and say, “Go on out and be a policeman!”
 Now, right here in Baltimore, they make him write several short story plots, and that is not all.

 Day of Amateur has Passed

-Yesterday he talked to reporter, explaining in detail for the first time how the new scientific policemanship is being taught in Baltimore.
+Yesterday he talked to a reporter, explaining in detail for the first time how the new scientific policemanship is being taught in Baltimore.

 Three weeks.
 No man can finish it in less time than that.
 If by that time his work hasn’t satisfied Sergeant Plantholt, he stays in a school until it does.
 One man recently stayed there seven weeks.